turboswifty/turboswifty.github.io/backup/index.md

 Here is **Ji Hao (Huxley, 嵇昊)**.<br>

+# I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
+I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
+Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
+Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>

 I am a junior undergraduate student in the School of Artificial at the XIDIAN University, advised by [Prof. Changzhe Jiao](https://scholar.google.com/citations?user=eul8WdwAAAAJ&hl=en&oi=ao).
 I am now being interested in Multimodal Remote Sensing Classification, which is quite meaningful and interesting in real-life as well as scitifically.
 I'm intrigued in the fusion of Hyperspectral, LiDAR and SAR data for fine-grained land cover mapping.
 I aim to develop novel algrothims that leverage spectral-spatial-temporal features to address challenges like class imbalance and edge ambiguity in remote sensing scenes.<br>

+# If you are interested in any aspect of me, I am always open to discussions and collaborations.
+Feel free to reach out to me at - hc663 [at] cam.ac.uk

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me via **[WeChat]**({{ "/images/wechat.JPG" | relative_url }}).<br>